v1dhun/subfinder-action/README.md

 [Subfinder](https://github.com/projectdiscovery/subfinder) is a subdomain discovery tool developed by [ProjectDiscovery.io](https://twitter.com/pdiscoveryio).
-Its discovers valid subdomains for websites.
+It helps to discover valid subdomains from targets given.

 ## Usage
 ```